Top 5 Composite Cars Shaking Up the Fossil Fuel Industry

 Another FRP composite component in the Alieno is the steering column.
 Made from prepreg carbon fiber and Kevlar, this steering unit is robotic and comes with memory settings.
 The pedal box is also robotic to give a more complete look and feel to the interior.

 The same carbon Kevlar composite material was also used for the robotic butterfly wing doors.
 Like all hypercars, the Alieno is a coupe that comes with two doors.

 The electric powertrain generates an astonishing 5,221 hp and can hit a top speed of 303 mph.
 It even comes with two heated and cooled cupholders.
-However, with a price range of $80,000 to $1,760,000, we doubt anyone would want to take drinks inside.
+However, with a price range of about $1,760,000, we doubt anyone would want to take drinks inside.

 5. The Liberty